WELCOME TO LIVING FAITH LUTHERAN CHURCH

 WHAT ABOUT THE CHILDREN?

 We try to make our services child-friendly.
 The children are encouraged to serve as acolytes, communion assistants, and helpers during the offering.
-Following our opening prayer, we share the theme for the day with the children.
-Then they are dismissed to their Sunday School classes.
-They will join us again at communion time at the close of the service.
 Please feel free to move about the worship area with your child if need be.
-There is also a nursery area for smaller children.
 No worries, we enjoy having them at worship.

 WHAT ABOUT COMMUNION?